 Nationals fans, Jeff has decided, “are as ignorant and arrogant here as they are in Washington,” and he’s had opportunity to comparison-shop.
 “I thought my dislike for Nationals fans might change in the Florida sunshine,” he admits, “but when I went to a Mets away game and saw the Nationals red, it felt like a regular season game.”
 Jeff’s adherence to ethics forbids him from saying anything inaccurate about the collective baseball IQ he encounters every summer at Nationals Park…or pointing out the pocket schedule he picked up at FitTeam identifies “Sherzer” as the Nationals’ pitching ace.

 It doesn’t matter where he takes in a Spring Training game.
 Jeff believes there are some rules fans of all stripe should be legally required to uphold.
-Like not “yelling ‘I got it’ at a foul ball that is many sections away”; like saying “can of corn” on a fly ball, “a cliché that makes you sound stupid”; like “clapping when the PA commands, ‘everybody clap your hands!’
+Like not “yelling ‘I got it’ at a foul ball that is many sections away”; like not saying “can of corn” on a fly ball, “a cliché that makes you sound stupid”; like not “clapping when the PA commands, ‘everybody clap your hands!’
 Please stop,” Jeff begs.
 “You’re just encouraging them.”